 For this dish, you need the following ingredients —

-Start by slicing your steak against the grain into 1-inch strips.
+Start by slicing your steak against the grain into thin strips.

-While the sauce is cooking, mix together the water and corn starch mixture.
+While the sauce is cooking, mix together the water and the cornstarch mixture.
 Set aside.

-While the sauce is thickening, add the oil to the pan and cook your steak pieces.
+While the sauce is thickening, add the oil to the pan and cook the steak pieces.

-Once the steak pieces are almost done, pour into the pan with the steak pieces some of your sauce.
+Once the steak pieces are almost done, pour half of the sauce into the pan with the steak.
 Depending on how saucy you want it, you can add a cup or more.
 I always add more because I like my beef to be extra saucy.

 I plate my rice and then top it with the beef strips.